Overview · ← Project plan

 5. If a resident brings ownership a problem

-Liberty owns maintenance, service tickets, SLA, and resolution, that's what they're paid for, and we don't second-guess it ticket by ticket.
+Liberty owns maintenance, SLA, and resolution, that's what they're paid for, and we don't second-guess it ticket by ticket.
 But a resident who texts the ownership number with a problem can't be left hanging.
+Updated 2026-08-05: the intake half of this changes on NPI-owned properties once they're live, see the decision at the bottom of this section.
+Liberty still owns the work.

 1. Acknowledge, instantly: "Got your message.
 This is our property manager Liberty's responsibility and they're great at taking care of you.
 We've passed it to them and they'll be in touch shortly. – Foothold"